henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 - The option '-pa' provides mappings from matches to pathway information (MetaCyc,UniPathway,KEGG,Reactome).

 *module load InterProScan/5.10-50.0*
-*interproscan.sh --input annotations.proteins.fa --seqtype p -dp -pa -appl PfamA-27.0,ProDom-2006.1,SuperFamily-1.75,PIRSF-3.01 -goterms -iprlookup*
+*interproscan.sh --input annotations/annotations.proteins.fa --seqtype p -dp -pa -appl PfamA-27.0,ProDom-2006.1,SuperFamily-1.75,PIRSF-3.01 -goterms -iprlookup*

 The analysis shoud take 2-3 secs per protein request - depending on how many sequences you have submitted, you can make a fairly educted guess regarding the running time.
 You will obtain 3 result files with the following extension '.gff3', '.tsv' and '.xml'.
 Explanation of these output are availabke [>>here<<](https://code.google.com/p/interproscan/wiki/OutputFormats).